technical-debt-collector/azure-blobsearch-bug-reproducer/README.md

 ./mvnw compile quarkus:dev
 ```

-This method will call the two methods searchBlobs and searchBlobsBug,
+This application calls the two methods searchBlobs and searchBlobsBug and print
-and their results will differ in sizes.
+out their result sizes.

 The searchBlobs() only seems to work by explicitly providing a page size to the
 byPage()-method which pages the results in the first place, even though a searchOptions
 with the max page size was provided earlier in the code.